arfar/simple_C_redirector/README.md

 This a very small server application (using Libmicrohttpd for the webserver part) for providing HTTP redirects.

-The redirects are defined compile time in the `link_redirects.h` file (which you'll need to create).
+The redirects are defined compile time in the `redirects.h` file (which you'll need to create).
 See the `example_redirects.h` for an example of what the file should look like.